brite-code/brite/spec/src/types.md

 If we see a bottom type in a function parameter then we will only accept an *actual* bottom type.
 We won’t accept any other type.
 So `fun(!) -> void` won’t accept an `Int` but it will accept `error("Uh oh!")` since the error function returns the bottom type.

+TODO: Should we also have a “top” type which uses the syntax `_`?
+What use cases would a top type serve that bottom type would not?
+Is `<T> T` enough to express a top type when necessary?

 ## Void Type

 VoidType : `void`